 Photo: A panoramic view of Yili Group

-It realized a total operating revenue of 45.07 billion yuan in the period, a year-on-year increase of 5.13 billion yuan.
+The company made a net profit of 3.8 billion yuan during the period, a year-on-year increase of 0.33 billion yuan.

-The growths underlined Yili's strong growth momentum and potential for sustainable development, said the company.
+The growths underlined Yili's strong growth momentum and potential for sustainable development going forward, said the company.

 Earlier this year, Yili initiated the vision of a "global health ecosystem" as it continues to deepen its global footprint with a view to integrating the best resources globally to better meet consumers' health and nutritional needs.